Skip to main content

 The Patient Episode Database for Wales (PEDW) comprises records of all episodes of inpatient and day case activity in NHS Wales hospitals.
 Hospital activity for Welsh residents treated in other UK nations (primarily England) is also included.
 The data is collected and coded at each hospital.
 The records are then electronically transferred to Digital Health Care in Wales, who validate and merge into the main database.

 Please note that there is an issue with diagnostic coding in several health boards.
 Table 1 illustrates how the missing codes are distributed by financial year and health board, as at August 2022.
 Counts of specific diagnoses will be underestimated, but to an unknown extent, therefore caution should be exercised when interpreting trends for these health boards.
+Additionally, where the percentage of missing diagnoses is over 20%, the value has been suppressed.

 Table 1 Missing diagnostic codes, emergency admissions (excluding transfers) by area and financial year